lukashino/suricata/doc/userguide/configuration/suricata-yaml.rst

               high: [ "all" ]
               default: "medium"

-Automatically pinning hardware-local CPU cores to worker/receive threads
+Automatic NUMA-aware CPU core pinning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When Suricata is running on a system with multiple NUMA nodes, it is possible
-to automatically use CPUs from the same NUMA node as the interface.
+to automatically use CPUs from the same NUMA node as the network capture
-This can be useful to reduce the latency of memory access and increase
+interface.
+CPU cores on the same NUMA nodes as the network capture interface have
-the performance of Suricata.
+reduced memory access latency and increased the performance of Suricata.
 This is enabled by setting the `autopin` option to `yes` in the threading
 section.
 This option is available for worker-cpu-set and receive-cpu-set.